IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - Orders should be listed in reverse chronological order.
 ### 5.2 Order Details:

-- Users should be able to click on an individual order to view more details, such as:
+- Shopkeepers should be able to click on an individual order to view more details, such as:
 - Shipping address
 - Payment method
 - Tracking information